-This story is one of the most famous and beloved of all Christ’s teachings, and it provides a neglected lesson that remains relevant for us today.
+The parable of the prodigal son is one of the most famous of all Christ’s teachings, and it provides a neglected lesson that remains relevant for us today.

 Of all the parables that Jesus spoke, the one featuring the prodigal son may be the most touching and best remembered.
 Described by Expositor’s Bible Commentary as “perhaps the crown and flower of all the parables,” this story appears once in the Bible—it is only found in Luke’s Gospel.
 As we read the account, we can’t help but be captured by the story of a father’s love for his wayward son.